 The announcement comes ahead of the New Zealand ski season and has been welcome news for many tourist towns, including the Queenstown ski resort.

-Australian Prime Minister Scott Morrison told reporters it was an important first step for Australia as the nation slowly began to return to normal.
-"Being able to travel again will mean new jobs, will bring people together, will mean many opportunities as normal relations between Australia and New Zealand are restored," he said.
+Australian Prime Minister Scott Morrison told reporters that this is an important first step for Australia as the nation slowly begins to return to normal.
+"Being able to travel again will mean new jobs, it will bring people together, it will mean many opportunities as normal relations between Australia and New Zealand are restored," he said.

 "People will have to consider canceling or shortening the trip if there is an outbreak," she said.
 This means that those who want to travel may be temporarily stranded in any of the countries or may be forced into quarantine.